 - Plants that like (or, at least, do not mind) growing in wet soil

 Note: Technically, there is a third kind of plant that falls in between these two, known as a "marginal" plant.
 An example is the papyrus plant.
 You would not want to install this type of plant in deep water, but it will grow just fine at the edges or "margins" of a pond (that is, in shallow water).
 But for as small a water feature as the one described above, you probably will not have room to incorporate marginal plants.

-You will want to grow the plants in group #1 right in the water of the pond.
+You will want to grow the plants in the first group right in the water of the pond.
 An example would be a water lily.
 This is the type of plant that beginners immediately think of when they contemplate water gardens.
 But for a natural look (to say nothing of an enhanced display), you will also want to grow plants in the ground around the pond.

 If the surrounding ground becomes wet due to spray from your fountain, you will want to grow plants suited to wet conditions.
 Suitable plants for such an area are those that, while not truly aquatic, enjoy (or, at least, tolerate) growing in soil with above-average moisture content (not all plants do).
 In another resource, I discuss a few plants for wet areas that are native to the Northeastern United States.
 But if you do not care about sticking exclusively with native plants, consult my more extensive article on growing plants in and around a water feature: Water Garden Plants: Best Choices for Small Ponds.